 So far, we have seen two global methods for printing to the screen:

-for objects in general.
+putln for strings and println for objects in general.
 These global

-methods, as well as they’re companions puts
+methods, as well as they’re companions puts and print (which do

 not end in a newline), all delegate to the standard output stream

-.
+object $stdout.
 Now we’re going to discuss how stream objects work

 and which ones come built in to Latitude.

-Latitude comes with three built-in global stream objects: $stdout
+Latitude comes with three built-in global stream objects: $stdout,

-.
+$stdin, and $stderr.
 All three of these names are dynamically

 scoped to make it easy for programmers to locally override them.